miniat-amos/fun-with-tigr/README.md

 ### Building with GNU Make

 For simplicity, you can use GNU Make to build all the fun programs at once.
+It's written to assume you have `gcc`, but you can change it if needed.
 To build everything, run the command...

 ```make```